mmbuw/gispl/thesis/05-gispl.md

 ## Related work

+GISpL is not the only attempt to allow for more easily defined gesture recognition.

+Directly related to this work, there is Hammer.js, a library for gesture recognition in the browser [@hammerdocs].
+The library implements six standard recognizers such as pan, pinch etc. that can be configured and combined, so in that regard it works in a similar way as GISpL.
+It also shares some implementation details with GISpL.js, such as an event based structure.
+However, the interface is stills strictly programmatic, and recognizers have their own set of configurable options.
+The library is generally more geared toward typical website usage, which makes it less flexible, but at the same time easier to configure for typical user website interaction.
+For instance, for movement direction one can define horizontal, vertical, or all directions, but does not have a way for more accurate direction control.
+It obviously also does not support TUIO and works with the input normally available within a browser, such as mouse or touch input.

 ## Differences to the original specification

 Although GISpL.js aims the implement GISpL as specified, there are a number of differences mostly because of the nature of the environment.
 First, it runs in the browser, which renders HTML documents using the provided styling; second, it uses JavaScript as a programming language that can modify the page, with no support for any other language.